 The average household causes about 6 tonnes of carbon dioxide every year.
-Based on this assessment, your home currently produces approximately 1.0 tonnes of carbon dioxide every year.
-Adopting the recommendations in this report can reduce emissions and protect the environment.
-If you were to install these recommendations you could reduce this amount by 0.2 tonnes per year.
-You could reduce emissions even more by switching to renewable energy sources.
+Based on this assessment, your home currently produces approximately 1.6 tonnes of carbon dioxide every year.
+You could reduce emissions by switching to renewable energy sources.

 The environmental impact rating is a measure of a home's impact on the environment in terms of carbon dioxide (CO2) emissions based on standardised assumptions about occupancy and energy use.
 The higher the rating the less impact it has on the environment.